ifurkanturkoglu/ifurkanturkoglu/README.md

 <h2 align="left">Hi 👋!
 My name is İsmail Furkan TÜRKOĞLU.</h2>

-Hello! 👋 I'm a self-developer in the field of computer engineering.
+I'm a self-developer in the field of computer engineering.

 In terms of backend development, I have developed various applications with **ASP.NET Core**.
 These experiences have helped me gain a deep understanding of backend structures and principles.
 I am currently developing myself in the backend area.